 If you aren’t already aware, users are capable of deleting private messages sent through the platform.
 There may be instances when you incorrectly sent a message to another user and if the nature of the message is private, it could result to an awkward situation.

-This is why the platform allows you to delete private messages.
-All you have to do is click on the message and tap on the More icon.
-Look for the delete option and click on it.
-The message will then be instantly erased.
+This is why you can delete your private messages on the app.
+You only need to click on the message and tap on the More button.
+Find the choice to delete and click on it.
+The message will be erased right away.